gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 Let's add a deployment.yml that will set the system property to use our `config-openshift.json` config.

-Create the file by clicking on open ``src/main/fabric8/deployment.yml``

-Add the following content the the file (by clicking on *Copy to Editor* or copying it in directly):
+Create and open the file `src/main/fabric8/deployment.yml` Add the following content to the file by copying and pasting:

 ```java
 apiVersion: v1